roboception/rc_cube_monitoring/README.md

   * reachable on port 8080

 At initial login to Grafana use user `admin`, password `admin` and set a new password.
+Then go to Dashboards -> Browse and open the rc_cube dashboard.

 In a real production deployment, it is highly advised to setup Grafana to use https!